jonathanong/react-asset-loader/README.md

 set('stripe', {
   url: 'https://js.stripe.com/v2/',
+  // loads this asset in a global <script>
   type: 'js',
   // this logic will happen before the promise resolves
   resolve: x => x.then(() => Stripe.setPublishableKey('pk_test_somestuff'))